 Good Container Vegetables for an Edible Landscape

 Many varieties of peas (like snap peas, snow peas and edamame) are perfect choices for balcony-bound edible landscapes.
-Not only are peas hardy, productive garden vegetables that require little work, they're quite lovely in their own unusual way.
-Twining viners ideal for vertical gardens (and blocking out nosey neighbors), peas add pretty, variegated foliage that grows up, leaving valuable floor space free for other plants.
+Not only are peas hardy, productive garden vegetables that require little work, they’re quite lovely in their own unusual way.
+Twining viners ideal for vertical gardens (and blocking out nosey neighbors), growing edamame or peas add pretty, variegated foliage that grows up, leaving valuable floor space free for other plants.
 My tip: Put a trellis at the back of your containers and grow your peas there.
-Then plant the front with low-growing beauties like petunias and short marigolds.
+Then plant the front with low-growing beauties like petunias, short marigolds or flowering herbs.
 The ornamental flowers in front will add bright color and texture to the lush wall of green vegetation that flourishes behind them.

 Too few people consider growing zucchini in their container gardens and edible landscapes.
 It’s a shame too, because container-grown zucchini are just as easy to grow (and just as tasty) as their ground-grown cousins.
 And, zucchini’s gargantuan leaves and bright, yellow flowers make stunning foliage for any garden, ornamental or not.
 (Note: Zucchini leaves are a bit scratchy, however, so don’t place plants too close to balcony chairs and whatnot.)